pavelrevak/pystlink/README.md

 ## Goal

-Goal of this project is to bring more flexible support for different MCUs, very simple command line interface, easier integration into Makefile for direct flashing or uploading program into SRAM and many more.
+Goal of this project is to bring more flexible support for different MCUs, very simple command line interface, easier integration into Makefile for direct flashing or uploading program into SRAM and many more, simplest way to add support for new MCUs.
 Also any suggestions are welcome.

 ## Features

-- running on **Linux**, **Mac OS/X** and **Windows**
+- running on **Linux**, **Mac OS/X** (also on OS/X 10.11+) and **Windows**
 - simple command line interface
 - detect MCU
 - dump registers and memory